-- .1 Comply with manufacturer's written instructions for installing resilient sheet flooring. - .2 Resilient Sheet Flooring: - .1 Install with adhesive as specified by the resilient sheet flooring manufacturer for the site conditions and follow adhesive label for proper use. - .2 Install rolls in sequential order following roll numbers on the labels. - .3 Reverse sheets unless instructed otherwise in manufacturer's installation instructions. - .4 Roll the flooring in both directions using a 100 pound three-section roller. - .5 Vinyl sheet flooring must be welded. - .6 Note: It is recommended to heat weld seams to provide a more sterile and water tight seam. - .7 Resilient Sheet Flooring may be flash coved. - .1 Use Johnsonite CFS-00-A Cove Filler Strip. - .2 Net fit flooring material into the appropriate Johnsonite cove cap. - .8 Make level and good to be flush with abutting surfaces.
+- .1 Comply with manufacturer's written instructions for installing resilient sheet flooring. - .2 Resilient Sheet Flooring: - .1 Install with adhesive as specified by the resilient sheet flooring manufacturer for the Site conditions and follow adhesive label for proper use. - .2 Install rolls in sequential order following roll numbers on the labels. - .3 Reverse sheets unless instructed otherwise in manufacturer's installation instructions. - .4 Roll the flooring in both directions using a 100 pound three-section roller. - .5 Vinyl sheet flooring must be welded. - .1 Note: It is recommended to heat weld seams to provide a more sterile and water tight seam. - .6 Resilient Sheet Flooring may be flash coved. - .1 Use a cove filler strip. - .2 Net fit flooring material into the aluminum cove cap. - .7 Make level and good to be flush with abutting surfaces.
+Provide transition/reducing strips tapered to meet abutting materials.